ghoneycutt/puppet-module-ssh/README.md

 sshd_use_privilege_seperation
 -----------------------------
 UsePrivilegeSeparation in sshd_config.
-Valid values are 'yes', 'no' and sandbox.
+Valid values are 'yes', 'no' and 'sandbox'.

 - *Default*: undef